syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 *  The most important data used in the **Schedule** control is the appointment data that is bound to it through the **appointmentSettings** and **DataSource** property.
 The appointment data can either be passed locally or remotely to the **Schedule** control.

-* In addition, there are several options available in the **Schedule** control to customize the appearance and behaviour of it.
+* In addition, there are several options available in the **Schedule** control to customize the appearance and behavior of it.
 In this example, you can see how to add a **Schedule** control to an application to manage some of the important activities in a worksheet.

 The following screenshot displays the **Schedule** control with daily important activities